 We have a unique community of artists, creative businesses, and history with a “New West” approach to innovation, and friendly, inventive people.
-Our story started as a crossroads for Native American tribes symbolized by The Council Tree , then later the Cache la Poudre River our town filled with characters like Auntie Stone and architect Montezuma Fuller, was “dry” and now produces a majority of Colorado’s beer, and is one of the most successful revitalized downtowns in the nation.
-We have a vibrant music scene; festivals almost every weekend, 20+ craft breweries, a 60+ year old Fort Collins Symphony and outstanding Art in Public Places programs.
+Our story started as a crossroads for Native American tribes symbolized by The Council Tree , later the Cache la Poudre River attracted trappers and pioneers and eventually the military built their “Camp Collins” encampment along her banks.
+In the late 1800’s our town soon filled with characters like Auntie Stone and later architect Montezuma Fuller.
+Fort Collins was “dry” until the 1960’s and now produces a majority of Colorado’s beer, and is one of the most successful revitalized downtowns in the nation.
+We have a vibrant music scene, art galleries and state of the art museums, festivals almost every weekend, 20+ craft breweries, a 60+ year old Fort Collins Symphony and outstanding Art in Public Places programs.
 And our story is just beginning…

 Read and explore all the history of our district with these wonderful sites: the Fort Collins History Connection, Native Americans in Larimer County, Black and African American History in Fort Collins, Northern Colorado History and Fort Collins Historical Society.